Yawara!: Live-action film

 A live-action film adaptation of Yawara! directed by Kazuo Yoshida for Toho opened in theaters on April 15, 1989.
 Having Yui Asaka in the title role, the film featured cameos by real life judokas like Kaori Yamaguchi and Yasuhiro Yamashita, as well as shoot wrestlers, Kōji Nakamoto Akira Maeda and Nobuhiko Takada.
 Asaka also sings the theme song "Neverland".

 Video games

-Two video games were developed by Sofix for the personal computer.
-The first was a "digital comic" released on October 1, 1992 that received a rating of 22/40 by Famitsu.
+Two video games were developed by Sofix for the PC Engine CD-ROM² console.
+The first was a "digital comic" released on October 1, 1992, that received a rating of 22/40 by Famitsu.
 The second was released on September 23, 1994, has additional gameplay elements such as "battle" and "quiz" modes, and received a 21/40 rating by Famitsu.